-To develop, deploy, and test Cloud for Adobe Commerce, you need to setup your local environment and clone your project’s master Git branch.
+To develop, deploy, and test Adobe Commerce on cloud infrastructure, you need to setup your local environment and clone your project’s master Git branch.
 This local environment provides a development system for your custom code, extensions, and configurations to push for active testing in one of the Integration environments.

-This section walks through the steps for first time merchants with Magento, Magento SIs, and existing Magento merchants moving to the cloud.
-If you already completed some of these steps or have an existing Magento developer environment, review the following for expected results and continue to the next step.
-Some configurations and workflows differ for Adobe Commerce than a typical Enterprise Edition installation.
+This section walks through the steps for first time merchants with Adobe Commerce, Adobe Commerce SIs, and existing Adobe Commerce merchants moving to the cloud.
+If you already completed some of these steps or have an existing Adobe Commerce developer environment, review the following for expected results and continue to the next step.
+Some configurations and workflows differ for Adobe Commerce than a typical on-premises installation.

 Set up an account

-To begin working with a project and develop your store, you should have received an e-mail invitation to create a Cloud for Adobe Commerce account.
-The account provides access to your project for Magento development and deployment across all supported environments.
+To begin working with a project and develop your store, you should have received an e-mail invitation to create a Adobe Commerce on cloud infrastructure account.
+The account provides access to your project for development and deployment across all supported environments.

 You should receive an e-mail invitation to verify and access the project.
 If you do not see the invitation, check your junk e-mail folder.
 Click the Verify my account option in the email to verify and access your project account.